 Some things to know about the Spanish league

-Here are some things to know about the second round of the Spanish league:
+Here are some things to know about this week’s matches in the Spanish league:

 Madrid recovered its swagger against Basel as both Cristiano Ronaldo and Gareth Bale scored to help the team get started with a convincing victory.